 This document provides guidance on the selection and maintenance of community learning pod sites and considerations for reducing viral spread among students and staff.
 PDF

-PLEASE NOTE: No single strategy can ever be perfect.
-It is a combination of these strategies combined that will substantially reduce the risk of transmission.
+PLEASE NOTE: Although no single strategy can ever be completely effective in isolation, these strategies combined will substantially reduce the risk of transmission.

 Selection of Community Learning Pod Sites